andium/hueDino/README.md

 # Things you should know...

-* Totally regeret that state you just put our lights in?
+* Totally regeret that state you just put your lights in?
 Unplug your Arduino, and toggle the power to your lights to reset.
-* You can safely send about 10 /lights endpoint commands in a row before things get strange.
+* You can safely send about 10 /lights endpoint commands in a row/second before things get strange.
 * You can only send 1 /groups targeted command per second!
 Be careful not to overload the bridge.
 * A list of other interesting design decisions and intricacies of the Hue Lights API [can be found here.](https://developers.meethue.com/things-you-need-know)